What Is PPC & How Paid Search Marketing Works

 But there are other targeting options available to optimize campaigns, including:

-- Day and time.
+- Day and time targeting.

-- Demographics.
+- Demographic targeting.

-This way, advertisers can target users who are on mobile in the evening or users who are under 25 and within a certain radius of a particular location, in order to optimize the performance of their ads.
+This way, advertisers can target users on mobile in the evening, or users under 25 and within a certain radius of a particular location, to optimize their ads’ performance.

-These targeting options are incredibly valuable because different variations of ad copy, for example, might perform better for one group of users than for another.
+These are valuable because different variations of ad copy, for example, might perform better for one group of users than for another.

-It can also be possible, using remarketing tools that allow for more specific ad copy messaging and adjusted budgets, to target or exclude past visitors to a website who do follow-up searches.
+Using remarketing tools that allow for more specific ad copy messaging and adjusted budgets, it can also be possible to target or exclude past visitors to a website who do follow-up searches.

 Bids can be automatically adjusted for keywords based on targeting options, giving advertisers more control over traffic and spend by bidding when customers are more valuable to the business.